Are you sure you want to go to Brussels?

 The first and easiest one is to take a Flibco bus.
 Buy your ticket in advance so it is cheaper and you are guaranteed a seat on the bus.
 The bus is direct and will drop you at the Midi station in Brussels.

 Be careful if you travel by night as that area of Brussels is very dangerous.
+Get a taxi and go straight to your hotel.

 The second way to reach Brussels is to take the TEC bus (yellow and red) that commutes between the airport and the train station.
 You can buy your bus ticket at the train ticket machine (don’t try to understand, welcome to Belgium).
 It costs 6€.